vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/integrating-the-vtex-login.md

 ## Before you start

-Before proceeding any further, make sure you are already [hosting your FastStore + VTEX website on the internet](/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website).
+Before proceeding any further, make sure you have already [configured the custom domain name of your FastStore website](/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website).

 ---